 Why Your Service Area Business Doesn’t Show Up Everywhere on Google Maps

-One of the most common questions we hear from home service business owners is: “Why doesn’t my business show up on Google Maps across all the cities I serve?”
+One of the most common questions we hear from home service contractor business owners is: “Why doesn’t my business show up on Google Maps across all the cities I serve?”

 It’s a fair question and the answer comes down to how Google Maps actually works.
-What many people don’t realize is that Google has two very different algorithms.
+What many people don’t realize is Map results were not set up for service area businesses.
+That’s a fact.

-For service area businesses, Maps visibility is limited by the searcher’s location at the time of the query, not by how far you’re willing to drive.
-When someone searches “AC repair near me,” Google favors verified businesses closest to that person.
+For a business that serves customers at their homes, Map visibility is limited by the searcher’s location at the time of the query.
+Not by how far you’re willing to drive.

 What Are Google’s Local Ranking Factors?